Ollie-Edwards/Conways-game-of-life/README.md

 ### How to use:

- - Left click to place blocks
+ - Left click to place cells
- - Right click to remove blocks
+ - Right click to remove cells
  - Space to pause or play
  - Left arrow slows the tick speed
  - Right click increases the tick speed
+ - Esc clears all cells

 ### Rules:
  1. Any dead cell with 3 live neigbours becomes alive